IanMadd/academic/content/portfolio/Data_Tables.md

 ## [1] "V2"
 ```

-`haskey()` will return TRUE or FALSE if a data.table has a key assigned.
+`haskey()` will return TRUE or FALSE if a data table has a key assigned.

 ```
 haskey(MTCarsDT)